 Hiring Manager: Julie Wroblewski, Archivist for Archives & Manuscripts, email@example.com, 312-799-2013

-The Chicago History Museum (CHM) seeks an intern or practicum student to assist in an ongoing project to improve access to its archives & manuscript collections, particularly its sound materials and institutional archives.
-The student will learn to apply the core archival concepts of assessing, arranging, and describing collections as well as minimal processing (a.k.a.
-More Product Less Process or MPLP) and records management methodology.
+The Chicago History Museum (CHM) seeks an intern or practicum student to assist in an ongoing project to improve access to its Marshall Field’s-related manuscript collections.
+The student will learn to apply the core archival concepts of assessing, arranging, as well as minimal processing methodology (a.k.a.
+More Product Less Process or MPLP) for large collections.
 In addition to creating and updating EAD-encoded finding aids, the student will learn how collections are acquired, processed, and documented by the Museum; to consult and understand MARC records, collection assessment reports and other custodial documentation; and to implement proper archival housing and preservation techniques.
 The specific tasks expected for this project include:

-- Working with Archivist and Research Center staff to evaluate institutional archives materials for processing
+- Working with Archivist and Research Center staff to evaluate the collection for processing

 - Processing according to CHM's processing guidelines